fiberplane/fp-bindgen/README.md

 If that is you, please have a look at [`docs/SPEC.md`](docs/SPEC.md).

+## Known Limitations

+ - Data types may only contain value types.
+References are currently unsupported.
+ - Referencing types using their full module path is prone to cause mismatches during type discovery.
+Please import types using a `use` statement and refer to them by their name only.

 ## FAQ

 ### I added a `Serializable` derive to my type, why don't I see it included in the bindings?